exasol/transformers-extension/doc/changes/unreleased.md

 * #348: Improved mock model-output for testing max_new_tokens handling in translation unit tests
 * #360: Updated to exasol-toolbox 5.1.1 and relocked vulnerable transitive dependencies
 * #370: Pulled new class PredictionTask out of BaseModelUdf
+* #372: Added Transformation Protocol and extracted GetPredictionFromBatch into Transformations
+* #374: Extracted Span handling into Transformations